weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Is 5 <OZOM _(nmm- DM
 Ter TO omy

-Fix €c >0 and associate with each n the integer m that satisfies
+Fix  \in c >0 and associate with each n the integer m that satisfies

 <P7f cm
 MET Ie sm ’